Global Site

 Retirement Benefits System (Retirement Allowance System and Pension Plan)

-The NEC Employee Stock Ownership Plan (ESOP) is open to all employees except directors and executive officers.
-Employees can join the program at their discretion and can contribute a fixed amount from their monthly salary and bonus to purchase NEC Corporation stock.
-The Company also incentivizes participation in the ESOP by offering a fixed-percentage bonus contribution.
+The ESOP is open to employees of NEC and select subsidiaries.
+Employees may voluntarily join and purchase NEC shares by contributing a set amount from their monthly salary or bonuses.
+The ESOP encourages participation by offering a matching incentive based on the contribution amount.
 Setting aside a fixed amount each month enables asset formation for plan members over the medium to long term.
-Employees of NEC Group companies can also become ESOP members.

-This stock ownership plan helps to increase employee participation in Company management.
-The resulting improvement in corporate value leads to higher stock prices and growth in ESOP members’ assets.
+The ESOP fosters a greater sense of employee participation in company management.
+In addition, these initiatives help enhance corporate value, leading to higher stock prices and growth in ESOP members’ assets.

 Benefits and Welfare System

-Furthermore, separate from basic earned points, the Company provides employees engaged in childcare and nursing care with special points for each of those activities to support work-life balance.
+Furthermore, separate from basic earned points, the Company provides employees engaged in childcare and nursing care with special points that can be used for each of those activities to support work-life balance.
+Starting in fiscal year 2026, we have introduced “Challenge Points” for employees with disabilities to support improvements in their daily lives and work efficiency.